teacherc/candace-dev-blog/content/blog/project-refactor/index.md

 Although I'd consider myself to be a Vim novice, I can navigate code files very quickly and use LSP features to make my life easier (find, rename, diagnostics, etc).
 I've configured flake8, Black, and Pyright, so my files are linted and type checked as they are saved.
 I still have a lot to learn, but each week I gain a little speed.
 I've also noticed that I live more in the terminal in general.
 I'm more likely to look for CLIs or terminal commands to do my work.

 ## Then: Rubber ducking and troubleshooting with Google.
-Now: PEPs, documentation, sourcecode, and ChatGPT4.
+Now: PEPs, documentation, source code, and ChatGPT4.

 ### Then